 It wasn’t my intention to eat brains on Halloween, and despite a certain blogger’s accusation on Twitter, I’m not actually a zombie, but I did enjoy a bowl of lamb’s brains (and tongues) at Asal Bakery & Kabob, it wasn’t nearly as ghoulish as you might imagine, and I’d do it again.

-The Persian restaurant has no sign out front, but after only three months, they’re already drawing lines like a bear to “honey,” which is what the name means in Farsi.
+After only three months, this Persian restaurant is already drawing lines like a bear to “honey,” which is what the name means in Farsi.
 The good word has clearly spread throughout the vibrant Middle Eastern community on the western wing of the San Fernando Valley.

 The look of the long and lean room is fairly simple, with orange banquette seating along the eastern wall and a trio of pastry cases loaded with dozens of different cookies.
 What’s clear is that the action revolves around the gleaming stainless steel oven, which resides near the entrance and features twin portals.
 A baker hand-forms dough and slides it into one trapezoid, it rotates on an a lazy susan, passing through an inferno on its way to becoming bread.
 A second employee pulls the sheets of bread through a second trapezoid and lays it on a tiered rack.
 A good number of customers come to Asal just for the sanjak, which is stacked on white butcher paper, folded over and handed to customers to take home.
 Sanjak comes in golden brown, sesame studded sheets.
 Asal also bakes a thicker torpedo-shaped bread called barbari.